Risk and Crisis Management

 Importance and Commitment

 Business today encounters intensifying challenges stemming from changing business environment and emerging risks.
-Hitting the business world today includes COVID-19 pandemic that still continues its great impact on the global economy and humanity since end-2019, oil price volatility, political unrest, laws and regulations varying in investment countries, declining demand for fossil fuels, importing of the liquified natural gas (LNG) to substitute domestic gas supply, disruptive technology and innovation, and cybersecurity risk.
+Hitting the business world today includes oil price volatility from Russia-Ukraine War, COVID-19 pandemic, political unrest, laws and regulations varying in investment countries, declining demand for fossil fuels, importing of the liquified natural gas (LNG) to substitute domestic gas supply, disruptive technology and innovation, and cybersecurity risk.
 Moreover, the global warming and climate change are playing more critical role as a significant global issue for many countries including Thailand that had to come together on the pledge at the 26th United Nations Climate Change Conference of the Parties (COP26) held in Glasgow, Scotland in November 2021 for commitment in climate change solution in order to drive the world transition towards "Low Carbon Future" and more intense reduction of greenhouse gases, especially carbon dioxide to "Net Zero".

 Hence, it is the great challenge that makes PTTEP realizes the importance of enterprise risk management and business continuity management.
 PTTEP is committed to prudently leverage effective and efficient management to prepare for dealing with key risks, uncertainties and any business changes, as well as to be able to achieve business objectives, strategic goals and PTTEP sustainable growth along with long-term value creation for stakeholders and energy security of the country.